github-aws-runners/terraform-aws-github-runner/lambdas/libs/compute-providers/aws/microvm/README.md

 }
 ```

 Lambda adds `microvmId` beside that payload.
-The image must poll the SecureString parameter at `<runnerConfigSsmPath>/<microvmId>`, start the GitHub runner with its encoded JIT configuration, delete the parameter after reading it, and terminate the MicroVM after the job completes.
+The image must poll the SecureString parameter at `<runnerConfigSsmPath>/<microvmId>`, start the GitHub runner with its encoded JIT configuration, delete the parameter after reading it, and exit its lifecycle entrypoint after the job completes.
+Trusted control-plane cleanup and the fixed lifetime remain termination backstops.

 Runner ownership and lifecycle state are stored separately as non-secret `String`
 parameters under `<MICROVM_METADATA_SSM_PATH>/<microvmId>`.
 The immutable base